amper5and/secrets.js/README.md

 ## License
 secrets.js is released under the MIT License.
 See `LICENSE`.

+## Development and Testing
+There is a Jasmine test suite that exercises the entire secrets module that can be run by opening SpecRunner.html in your browser.

 ## Changelog
 * 0.2.0 (grempe : Pending)
+	* Added a full jasmine test suite.
 	* Removed Math.random fallback random number generator.
 Should always fail safe, even if it means not working. `secrets.getConfig().unsafePRNG` will always result in undefined now as it is no longer ever set.
 	* refactored away need to know anything about `global` var.
 	* jslint.com, jshint.com, and eslint CLI warnings for code and style now clean.